rvanvenetie/stbem/README.md

 # An adaptive space-time boundary element method for the heat equation
-This repository contains the implementation that was used to generate the numerics in arXiv:2108.03055.

-This project provides an implementation of an adaptive space-time boundary element for the heat equation.
+This repository contains the implementation that was used to generate the numerics in arXiv:2108.03055, where we describe an adaptive boundary element method for the heat equation.
 The implementation is done in Python3 and uses multithreading.

 ## Run instructions
 The main file is example.py, see also the run flags inside the source code.